KejPi/AbracaDABra/README.md

 Application provides an easy-to-use user interface that is focused on radio listening.
 Just run automatic band scan to search for available services, select your favorite service from the service list and enjoy the music with slideshow and DL(+).
 Services can be easily added to the favorites list by clicking "star" icon.
 Most of the elements in UI have a tool tip with more information.

 There are also many features for advanced users, like the structure of services in an ensemble tree as well as additional details about the currently tuned service.
-Additionaly application supports dedicated DX funcionality like [TII decoding](#tii-decoding) and monitoring, [continuous scanning](#scanning-tool) of the band, data dumping, logging and many more.
+Additionally, application supports dedicated DX functionality like [TII decoding](#tii-decoding) and monitoring, [continuous scanning](#scanning-tool) of the band, data dumping, logging and many more.

 ## Input devices